 You do not have an unlimited amount of time to file a wrongful death lawsuit in Arizona.
 Like all states, Arizona has a law known as a statute of limitations that places a deadline on the ability to bring a cause of action.
 In general, you must file your claim within two years of the date of your loved one’s death.
 Otherwise, you are at risk of the courts refusing to hear the case.
 With only rare exceptions, a missed statute of limitations will bar your family from any financial recovery for wrongful death.

-Consult With Our Wrongful Death Lawyers in Glendale Today
+Consult With Our Wrongful Death Lawyers in Glendale, Arizona Today

 If you recently lost someone dear to you, we want you to know how sorry we are for your loss.
-Our wrongful death attorneys understand how you are feeling and sympathize with what you’re going through.
+Our Glendale wrongful death attorneys understand how you are feeling and sympathize with what you’re going through.
 If you believe you have grounds for a wrongful death lawsuit, you do not have to be alone in the pursuit of justice and financial compensation.
-Our Glendale wrongful death lawyers are here to explain your family’s legal rights, come up with creative legal remedies for your specific situation and give your loved one a voice in the civil justice system.
+Our experienced Glendale, AZ personal injury lawyers are here to explain your family’s legal rights, come up with creative legal remedies for your specific situation and give your loved one a voice in the civil justice system.
 Find out how we can help you in more detail today.
 Request a free case consultation online or at (623) 225-5635.